CherryDev-Arch/CherryDev-Arch/README.md

 ## Thanks for checking out my README!

-I will add more to my GitHub portfolio as I learn, but for a while it will be quite empty.
+I will add more to my GitHub portfolio as I learn, but for a while, it will be quite empty.
 Watch out for when I add more projects!